obs-nebula/hyperfoil-test/README.md

   dds--Was fooled by dfs-->void;
 ```

+## Benchmark with Hyperfoil

+### Note: If you want to change the number of users or other settings, then change the `otel.hf.yml` file and run the tests.

+### Note: After finish this test, you can switch to the other branch `console_exporter` and run the tests again with OpenTelemetry enabled

 Open a terminal and run:

 ```console
 docker-compose up
 ```

-## Benchmark with Hyperfoil

-> If you want to change the number of users or other settings, then change the `otel.hf.yml` file and run the tests.

 Open other terminal and run: